 Some might think that using InCognito or InPrivate mode might help.
 But without extensions, it is still giving a unique identity to your browser, “Hey, this is the guy who always uses InCognito mode… but I can read the extensions he has on his browser… wait, I can also see his browser settings“.

 Read: What is Web Tracking?
 What are Trackers in browsers?

 Among the several steps you could take to prevent or disable browser fingerprinting you could try these too:

-- See how to block Canvas Fingerprinting.
+- See how to block Canvas Fingerprinting in Chrome and Firefox.

 This is what I could gather about browser fingerprinting.
 The only good news is that not many sites employ this technique – yet!